 How the Protests Started

-Omar Al-Bashir ruled Sudan since October 1993, marking over 25 years on the seat.
+Omar Al-Bashir ruled Sudan in October 1993, marking over 25 years on the seat.
 His leadership style was criticized from both within and without.
 Add to this the rising inflation, a shortage of cash, high bread and fuel costs, and the Sudanese people felt that enough is enough.
 The Sudanese protests started as a way of people expressing their dissent on the rising cost of living.
 The protesters’ claims widened with the demand for Omar Al-Bashir to step down.

 The protests gained new momentum after Algerian protesters forced president Abdelaziz Bouteflika’s resignation.
 Things escalated on April 6, 2019, when protesters camped outside the army headquarters in Khartoum.
-Following the ouster of the president and resignation of Ibn Auf, the military Council has called for a dialogue on the country’s transition.
+Following the ouster of the president and the resignation of Ibn Auf, the Military Council has called for a dialogue on the country’s transition.